 Prerequisite: PSY 101 Introductory Psychology.
-PSY 204 Child Psychology recommended.

 213. Abnormal Psychology

 An exploration of psychological problems ranging from the commonplace to the bizarre.
 The classification, assessment, causes, course treatment, and prevention of the major types of abnormal behavior will be addressed.
 Pertinent scientific research, narrative approaches, and major theories will be emphasized.
 Prerequisite: PSY 101 Introductory Psychology